 7. Thai Red Curry Paste

 Thai red curry paste is a popular and easy-to-find ingredient.
-Typically red curry paste is made from red chili peppers, garlic, shallots, lemongrass, shrimp paste, and various spices blended into a smooth paste.
-I say typically because the most popular jarred version in the US, Thai Kitchen, makes their red curry paste vegan.
+Typically, it is made from red chili peppers, garlic, shallots, lemongrass, shrimp paste, and various spices blended into a smooth paste.
+I say typically because the most popular jarred version in the US, Thai Kitchen, makes its red curry paste vegan.

 In most Asian grocery store sections, you can find small jars of different Thai chili pastes.
 Look for a jar filled with a deep red paste.

-While Thai red curry paste can be used as a flavorful substitution, it will lack the fermentation flavor.
-Gochujang brings.
+While Thai red curry paste can be used as a flavorful substitution, it lacks the fermentation flavor that gochujang brings.
 Red curry paste is also easily found at most grocery stores and online.

 Substitute at a 1:1 ratio.